Diagnosis of the C677T mutation in the MTHFR gene

 General

-- The patient does not need to be fasting.About 30 minutes before the test, it is advisable to drink a glass of water or bitter(unsweetened) tea.
+- The patient does not need to fast.
+It is recommended to drink a glass of water approximately 30 minutes before the examination.

 Important